Kalpana-duo/project_anomaly/README.md

       *  User 757 from Jupiter (Full Stack JAVA, remote)

-4. Is there any suspicious activity, such as Users/machines/etc accessing the curriculum who shouldn’t be?
+4. Is there any suspicious activity, such as Users/machines/etc. accessing the curriculum who shouldn’t be?
 Does it appear that any web-scraping is happening?
 Are there any suspicious IP addresses?
 (Chenchen)

 * ``Suspicious Users and ip:``

-    * User 313 with ip 173.173.121.126 : web-scarping 225 pages/day 4 years after leaving codeup.
+    * User 313 with ip 173.173.121.126: web-scarping 225 pages/day 4 years after leaving Codeup.

-    * Ip 204.44.112.76 : consider as web-scraping machine.
+    * Ip 204.44.112.76: consider as web-scraping machine.

-    * User 111 with ip 67.11.134.242 : can not identify any information.
+    * User 111 with ip 67.11.134.242: cannot identify any information.

-    * User 354 : need to be cleaned out from the system.
+    * User 354: need to be cleaned out from the system.

 5. What topics are grads continuing to reference after graduation and into their jobs (for each program)?
 (Mijail)